google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 If you are currently serving your own images or planning to, perhaps you should give a CDN some consideration.

-## <a id="caching-image-assets" href="#caching-image-assets">Caching image assets</a>
+## Caching image assets {: #caching-image-assets }

-Resources can specify a caching policy using [HTTP cache headers](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching#cache-control).
+Resources can specify a caching policy using [HTTP cache headers](/web/fundamentals/performance/optimizing-content-efficiency/http-caching#cache-control).
 Specifically, `Cache-Control` can define who can cache responses and for how long

 Most of the images you deliver to users are static assets that will[ not change](http://kean.github.io/post/image-caching) in the future.
 The best caching strategy for such assets is aggressive caching.

 When setting your HTTP caching headers, set Cache-Control with a max-age of a year (e.g `Cache-Control:public; max-age=31536000`).
 This type of aggressive caching works well for most types of images, especially those that are long-lived like avatars and image headers.

-<aside class="note"><b>Note:</b> If you're serving images using PHP, it can destroy caching due to the default [session_cache_limiter](http://php.net/manual/en/function.session-cache-limiter.php) setting.
+Note: If you're serving images using PHP, it can destroy caching due to the default [session_cache_limiter](http://php.net/manual/en/function.session-cache-limiter.php) setting.
 This can be a disaster for image caching and you may want to [work around](https://stackoverflow.com/a/3905468) this by setting session_cache_limiter('public') which will set public, max-age=.
-Disabling and setting custom cache-control headers is also fine.</aside>
+Disabling and setting custom cache-control headers is also fine.

-## <a id="preload-critical-image-assets" href="#preload-critical-image-assets">Preloading critical image assets</a>
+## Preloading critical image assets {: #preload-critical-image-assets }

 Critical image assets can be preloaded using [`<link rel=preload>`](https://www.w3.org/TR/preload/).